Consulting the Community

 Cotswold Beacon Academy Trust (CBAT)

-The new schools will be part of CBAT, a recently formed partnership of local schools, ambitious to take a greater role in the education of young people in Gloucestershire and surrounding areas.
-The trust was established in September 2016 and is currently responsible for Marling School in Stroud and Berkeley Primary School in Berkeley.
+The new school will be part of CBAT, a partnership of local schools ambitious to take a greater role in the education of young people in Gloucestershire and surrounding areas.
+The trust was established in September 2016 and is currently responsible for Marling School in Stroud, Berkeley Primary School in Berkeley and Cam Woodfield Junior School in Cam, Dursley.

 Cotswold Beacon Academy Trust is ambitious for our students and staff.
 Together we raise aspirations, inspire excellence and provide the challenge and support to enable our schools to thrive.
 The trust is a multi-academy trust and has been approved by the Department for Education to sponsor new and existing schools.
-Our growth strategy is centred on the local area and we are excited by the opportunity to develop new schools in Cheltenham.
+Our growth strategy is centred on the local area and we are excited by the opportunity to develop a new school in Gloucester.

-CBAT schools benefit from partnership working with many other schools across Gloucestershire through primary and secondary headteacher associations, local school clusters and through the Cotswolds Edge Teaching Alliance (CETA).
-CETA is a partnership of 5 secondary and 11 primary schools focused on school improvement and recruiting and training the best teachers and leaders.
+CBAT schools benefit from working in partnership with many other schools across Gloucestershire through primary and secondary headteacher associations, local school clusters and through the Cotswolds Edge Teaching Alliance (CETA).
+CETA is a partnership 5 Gloucestershire secondary schools and 12 primary schools, and the Universities of Bristol and Bath Spa, focused on school improvement and recruiting and training the best teachers and leaders.

 The Project Team

-Leaders in CBAT have a strong record of school improvement and delivering excellence; Berkeley School and Marling School are recognised as ‘Good’ and ‘Outstanding’ respectively.
+Leaders in CBAT have a strong record of school improvement and delivering excellence; Berkeley Primary School and Marling School are recognised as ‘Good’ and ‘Outstanding’ respectively and Cam Woodfield Junior School is rapidly improving having been sponsored by CBAT after receiving an ‘Inadequate’ judgement by Ofsted in January 2017.
 The pre-opening team for the new school will include the previous Headteacher and Deputy Headteacher team that led the improvement to outstanding of Cleeve School in Cheltenham in 2007.

 The project team will include: